raycg/Open-Research-Playbook/00-design-principles.md

 ---

-## 9. Living Document
+### 9. Living Document

 This repository is expected to evolve.

 Every contributor is encouraged to:

-- Open Issues
+* Open Issues
-- Suggest improvements
+* Suggest improvements
-- Submit Pull Requests
+* Submit Pull Requests
+* Improve documentation and navigation

+A good document should be easier to read after every revision.

+**If an existing document is referenced, always use a relative Markdown link instead of plain text.**

+Readers should never need to search for a document that has already been mentioned.

 Version history should reflect continuous improvement rather than perfection.

 ---